schuylermartin45/seegol/src/README.md

 other graphical components.

 ## src/res/
-Resource files, non-code (i.e. artwork, images, assets)
+Resource files, non-code (i.e. artwork, images, assets).
+Ownership infomation can be found in the src/res/README.md file.

-TODO Put ownership info here on test images in src/res/images/

 ## src/usr/
 User level code (i.e. programs) including the `SeeSH` the first and only shell